Marianna Debes Dahl: Bibliography

-She has cultivated a number of different genres.
-Since her debut in 1975 she has written books for small children, children, youth and adults, short stories, novels, travelogues, plays and translations, including Kringvarp Føroya, which she translated, edited and prepared for Faroese radio.
+She has worked in a number of different genres.
+Since her debut in 1975 she has written books for small children, children, youth and adults.
+She has written short stories, novels, travelogues, plays, and translations.
 Her first book was the children's book Burtur á heiði, which she wrote for a competition and won.
 In 1978 she received the Barnamentanarheiðursløn Tórshavnar býráðs, a cultural prize of Tórshavn City Council bestowed for material written for children and awarded annually in September since 1976.